esteeschwarz/ezdrama/README.md

 </TEI>
 ```

-Such markup takes some time to produce manually.
+Such markup would take some time to produce manually.
 But with EzDrama you can just produce it semi-automatically with just a handful of `#`-s, `@`-s, `$`-s and linebreaks.